AdmiralCurtiss/SenPatcher/README.md

     - For CS3 it's `DINPUT8.dll` in `bin/x64`, next to `ed8_3_PC.exe`.
     - For CS4 it's `DINPUT8.dll` in `bin/Win64`, next to `ed8_4_PC.exe`.
     - For Reverie it's `DSOUND.dll` in `bin/Win64`, next to `hnk.exe`.
+    - For Tokyo Xanadu it's `DINPUT8.dll` in the root of the game folder, next to `TokyoXanadu.exe`.
 - Adjust the active patches as desired by modifiying `senpatcher_settings.ini`.
 - Run the game as usual.